-Measures taken by other countries to reducing obesity:.
+Measures were taken by other countries to reducing obesity:

 - Michelle Obama was appointed as the Health Champion during her years in the White House, where she aimed to reduce childhood obesity.
 She launched the campaign ‘Let’s Move’ in 2010 and was able to produce very desirable results.

 - Mike Huckabee, former governor of Arkansas, removed junk food-filled vending machines from schools and ordered cafeterias to serve only healthy food.

 - Patriotism even tried to use patriotism to target the rising obesity problem where the message was that, if you are a true Korean, you will consume only Korean food and boycott all foreign fast foods.

 - Finland offered free access to fitness centers and also offered free transport to the centers.

 - Some other common measures that have been implemented by many countries are imposing high taxes on sugary items, tobacco, alcohol, and all other things that the governments want people to consume less.